Jannos-443/PRTG-VMware-Alerts/README.md

    | Scanning Interval | 10 minutes |

-4. Set the "$VMIgnorePattern" or "VMIgnorePattern" parameter to exclude Alarms
+4. Set the "$VMIgnorePattern" or "$VMIgnorePattern" parameter to exclude Alarms

 ## Examples